 #5.
 Avoid Stimulants & Caffeine

-This one may sound counter intuitive so let me explain:
+This one may sound counter-intuitive so let me explain:

 Caffeine helps produce energy by putting pressure on your adrenal glands to produce more cortisol and increase adrenaline production.

-But what if you are putting pressure on a system that is already weak to begin with?
+But what if you are putting pressure on a system that is already weak, to begin with?

 This is exactly what happens when thyroid patients take stimulants.

-And by the way, stimulants can include medications like adderall and other ADD/ADHD medications.
+And by the way, stimulants can include medications like Adderall and other ADD/ADHD medications.

 While caffeine may provide you with a “quick” boost to help you get through the day, it may be causing more harm than good in the long term.

-If you find yourself reliant upon caffeine (one of the systems of adrenal related issues and adrenal fatigue), then it's a good sign that you should NOT be consuming it.
+If you find yourself reliant upon caffeine (one of the systems of adrenal-related issues and adrenal fatigue), then it’s a good sign that you should NOT be consuming it.

 As you wean yourself off of stimulants you will find your energy naturally increases and your sleep schedule naturally improves.

 #6.
-Get 8 Hours of HIGH Quality Sleep each night
+Get 8 Hours of HIGH-Quality sleep each night

 Another obvious, but often ignored, cause of low energy in thyroid patients is a lack of sleep.

-Meaning that low (or high) thyroid hormone may directly reduce the QUALITY of your sleep.
+This means that low (or high) thyroid hormone may directly reduce the QUALITY of your sleep.

 This may explain why some patients can still have fatigue despite sleeping 10+ hours per night.